 President Obama will nominate three new judges this morning to the powerful Federal Appeals Court in Washington D.C.
 The announcement is expected to come in the White House Rose Garden, and as NPR's Scott Horsley reports, there could be a few thorns.

-This is ALL THINGS CONSIDERED from NPR News.
+This is MORNING EDITION, from NPR News.
 Good morning.
 I'm Renee Montagne.

 And I'm Linda Wertheimer.

 Today on Capitol Hill, Congress turns its attention to two federal institutions that have been losing the confidence of the American people.
 In a minute, we'll hear about an effort in the Senate to crackdown on sexual abuse in the U.S. military.